 The budget is often the reason most people abandon travelling to Japan.
 It costs on average £1,500 to £2,000 per person including the return fare.
 This is the average price I paid for each of my trips.
 However the cost may vary depending on the period of departure, length of stay, type of accommodation,

-Transport in Japan is excellent but very expensive.
+Transport in Japan is excellent but can be very expensive.
 A ride on the Shinkansen from Tokyo to Kyoto can cost as little as 13,080 Yen.
-A single journey on the metro will cost between 100 to 250 Yen.
+By buying a Japan Rail Pass, you can have unlimited travel fro up to 21 days.
+You will save time and money.
+A single journey on the metro will cost between 100 to 450 Yen.
 Luckily to appeal tourists, most cities offer day passes which gives you a 24 hours unlimited ride.
 Tokyo offers one for 800 Yen.
+If you are planning to make lots of underground journeys, ensure to get yourself either a PASMO or a SUICA card.
+They are life-saving card that enable you to swipe to pay for nearly everything from metro, buses journeys to snacks at vending-machines.

 Book your flight – Skyscanner and Momondo are my favourite tools to find cheap flights.